madziejm/1e100-ibu/README.md

 ### Rating prediction task

 We tried a paper-like approach and vector embeddings.
+The latter is just KNN for average/max pooled reviews.

+We mapped reviews to vectors using both FastText and distilled BERT.
+[FAISS library](https://github.com/facebookresearch/faiss) was used to index the mapped sentences.
+We copped with converting at most 1M reviews because of the high memory footprint.

 ### Hunga-Bunga